 The Moriori people of Rēkohu (Chatham Islands) are said to have practised pacifism for hundreds of years.
 A chief named Nunuku ordered two rival tribes to cease fighting, destroy their weapons and make peace.
 He insisted that in future, serious disagreements would be settled by non-fatal single combat.
 The Moriori symbolised their rejection of violence by wearing white feathers in their hair, which later became an international symbol of peace.

-For some Māori converts to Christianity, such as Taranaki leaders Te Whiti-o-Rongomai and Tohu Kākahi, the Biblical message of peace was also deeply significant.
-They preached a gospel of non-violent resistance to European settlement on confiscated Māori land, and more than 2,000 followers came to live at their huge community at Parihaka, in the shadow of Mt Taranaki (Mt Egmont).
-They passively resisted surveying of their land for European settlement by ploughing it.
-On 5 November 1881 the settlement at Parihaka was occupied by a force of armed constabulary.
-Since 2005 a peace festival has been held annually at Parihaka.
+For some Māori converts to Christianity, such as Taranaki leaders Te Whiti-o-Rongomai and Tohu Kākahi, the biblical message of peace was also deeply significant.
+They preached a gospel of non-violent resistance to European settlement on confiscated Māori land, and more than 2,000 followers came to live at their community at Parihaka, in the shadow of Mt Taranaki (Mt Egmont).
+They passively resisted the surveying of their land for European settlement by ploughing it.
+On 5 November 1881 the settlement at Parihaka was occupied by settler volunteers and the New Zealand Constabulary Field Force.
+Since 2006 a peace festival has been held annually at Parihaka.

 Man of principle